 - View the nomination guidelines including directions on how to measure the tree

-- Complete online or mail a completed nomination form and a photo of the tree.
-The form can be printed directly from your computer.
+- Complete an online nomination form and submit a photo of the tree.

-- Alow 2-3 weeks for confirmation of your nomination form
+- Allow 2-3 weeks for confirmation of your nomination form

 About Heritage Tree

 The Nebraska Register of Heritage Trees is unique because it is a collection of trees that have served as living witnesses in the state of Nebraska.
 The register includes tales, photographs and a journey into Nebraska’s past through the special accounts of these famous storytellers.

 Nominating a distinctive tree for the register gives every community across the state an excellent opportunity to celebrate our Nebraska heritage.

 The Nebraska Heritage Tree Program is a cooperative effort between the Nebraska Forest Service and Nebraska Community Forestry Council.